Scheduled MonumentsWalesBlackcliff Wood Camp

 What is Blackcliff Wood Camp?

-Blackcliff Wood Camp is a prehistoric promontory fort located inland in Wales, designated as a Scheduled Ancient Monument under Cadw reference MM027.
+Blackcliff Wood Camp is a prehistoric promontory fort located in Monmouthshire, Wales, occupying a naturally defended position on a spur of high ground.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM027.

 What period does Blackcliff Wood Camp date from?

 Blackcliff Wood Camp dates from the prehistoric period, and is classified as a promontory fort - inland.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Blackcliff Wood Camp?